-

 I have experience working with adults who present a range of emotional and psychological difficulties including, but not limited to, depression, anxiety, low self-esteem, low mood/sadness, loss & bereavement, relationship issues (e.g., difficulty making or sustaining relationships, repeatedly becoming involved in unsatisfying or destructive relationships, divorce), work-related stress and unemployment.

-I have worked in a variety of public and private mental health settings and I have been involved in teaching, training, and supervising counselling psychologists, psychotherapists and counsellors for more than 15 years.
+I have worked in a variety of public and private mental health settings.
+I have also been involved in teaching, training, and supervising counselling psychologists, psychotherapists and counsellors for more than 15 years.

 I have been working in private practice since 2006.
 I offer face-to-face psychological therapy in central London and in Fulham.
 I also offer therapy online.